John Wilkes Booth: Plot to kidnap Lincoln

-In October, Booth made an unexplained trip to Montreal, which was a center of clandestine Confederate activity.
-He spent ten days in the city, staying for a time at St. Lawrence Hall, a rendezvous for the Confederate Secret Service, and meeting several Confederate agents there.
 No conclusive proof has linked Booth's kidnapping or assassination plots to a conspiracy involving the leadership of the Confederate government, but historian David Herbert Donald states that "at least at the lower levels of the Southern secret service, the abduction of the Union President was under consideration."
-Historian Thomas Goodrich concludes that Booth entered the Confederate Secret Service as a spy and courier.

 Lincoln won a landslide re-election in early November 1864, on a platform that advocated abolishing slavery altogether, by Constitutional amendment.
 Booth, meanwhile, devoted increased energy and money to his kidnapping plot.
 He assembled a loose-knit band of Confederate sympathizers, including David Herold, George Atzerodt, Lewis Powell (also known as Lewis Payne or Paine), and rebel agent John Surratt.
 They began to meet routinely at the boarding house of Surratt's mother, Mary Surratt.

 By this time, John was arguing vehemently with his older, pro-Union brother Edwin about Lincoln and the war, and Edwin finally told him that he was no longer welcome at his New York home.
 Booth also railed against Lincoln in conversations with his sister Asia.
 "That man's appearance, his pedigree, his coarse low jokes and anecdotes, his vulgar similes, and his policy are a disgrace to the seat he holds.
 He is made the tool of the North, to crush out slavery."
 Asia recalled that he decried Lincoln's re-election, "making himself a king", and that he went on "wild tirades" in 1865, as the Confederacy's defeat became more certain.

+In February 1865, Booth became infatuated with Lucy Lambert Hale, the daughter of U.S. Senator John P. Hale of New Hampshire, and they became secretly engaged when Booth received his mother's blessing for their marriage plans.
+"You have so often been dead in love," his mother counseled Booth in a letter, "be well assured she is really and truly devoted to you."
+Booth composed a handwritten Valentine card for his fiancée on February 13, expressing his "adoration".
+She was unaware of Booth's deep antipathy towards Lincoln.
 Booth attended Lincoln's second inauguration on March 4 as the guest of his secret fiancée Lucy Hale.
 In the crowd were Powell, Atzerodt, and Herold.
 There was no attempt to assassinate Lincoln during the inauguration.
-Later, Booth remarked about his "excellent chance...to kill the President, if I had wished".
+However, Booth later remarked about his "excellent chance...to kill the President, if I had wished".

 On March 17, he learned that Lincoln would be attending a performance of the play Still Waters Run Deep at a hospital near the Soldier's Home.
 He assembled his team on a stretch of road near the Soldier's Home in hope of kidnapping Lincoln en route to the hospital, but the president did not appear.
 Booth later learned that Lincoln had changed his plans at the last moment to attend a reception at the National Hotel in Washington — where Booth was staying.